sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 Leveraging this sparsity can vastly **accelerate Automatic Differentiation** (AD) for Hessians and Jacobians, while decreasing its memory requirements.
-Yet, while traditional AD is available in many high-level programming languages, **sparse AD is not as widely used**.
+Yet, while traditional AD is available in many high-level programming languages, **automatic sparse differentiation (ASD) is not as widely used**.
 One reason is that the underlying theory was developed outside of the ML research ecosystem, by people more familiar with low-level programming languages.

-With this blog post, we aim to shed light on the inner workings of sparse AD, thus bridging the gap between the ML and AD communities.
+With this blog post, we aim to shed light on the inner workings of ASD, thus bridging the gap between the ML and AD communities.
 We start out with a short introduction to traditional AD, covering the computation of Jacobians in both forward and reverse mode.
-We then dive into the two primary components of sparse AD:
+We then dive into the two primary components of ASD:
 **sparsity pattern detection** and **matrix coloring**.
 Having described the computation of sparse Jacobians, we move on to sparse Hessians.
-We conclude with a practical demonstration of sparse AD, providing performance benchmarks and guidance on when to use sparse AD over dense AD.
+We conclude with a practical demonstration of ASD, providing performance benchmarks and guidance on when to use ASD over AD.

 ## Automatic Differentiation